 You can use an oil spray to reduce the amount of oil used in this recipe, or skip the oil for a dry roasted version (though they won’t be quite as crispy).

-• Next, add the tender vegetables to the basket, and continue air frying for 10-15 minutes.
+Next, add the tender vegetables to the basket, and roast the vegetables in the air fryer together for 10-15 minutes.

 Serving ideas